Skip to content

 In a small room, going all-in with one hue can make the space feel cohesive rather than chopped up.
 Use different shades and tones of the same color to creates a cohesive, uninterrupted look that makes a small bedroom feel larger than it is.

-When walls, furniture, bedding, and accessories harmonize around one color family, it reduces visual fragmentation that can close in a space.
+When walls, furniture, bedding, and accessories harmonize around one colour family, it reduces visual fragmentation that can close in a space.

 Layer textures in the same tone using linen curtains, velvet pillows, matte pottery to add dimension.
 It’s a bold move that oddly opens the room up by removing contrast and visual noise, giving the eyes a single, comforting field to absorb.

-Use Horizontal Lines to Visually Widen the Room
+No.10.
+Use Horizontal Lines and Furniture Placement to Widen Your Room

 While vertical storage is critical, horizontal lines expand your room visually.
 Floating your bed or desk a few inches from the walls creates negative space that prevents the room from feeling cramped.
 Paint horizontal stripes or install shelves that run the length of the room to trick the eye into seeing wider dimensions.